maiyao1988/elf-dump-fix/README.md

 This resp include two utils

 - dump
-  - Run on android, can dump elf from a process memory and fix it, Rebuild the Section Header for better IDA analysis.
+  - Run on android, can dump ELF from a process memory and fix it, Rebuild the Section Header for better IDA analysis.
 - sofix
   - Run on PC, can fix an ELF file dumped from memory and an build the Section Header for better IDA analysis.